Tag Archive for: Maieutics

 • Find documentation

-And to make sure you don't miss a thing about our faculty's program for the day, check out our Open House page!
+And to make sure you don't miss a thing about our Faculty's program for the day, check out our Open House page!

 In September 2020, the Ministry of Solidarity and Health published a report titled “The First 1,000 Days.”
-This report served as a working document for second-year midwifery students at our faculty.
+This report served as a basis for a project by second-year students in the Midwifery program at our faculty.

 A report as a cornerstone